Get these simple tips for putting together a casual and beautiful outdoor brunch table setting on a budget. It’s outdoor

 Although we eat most of our family meals on the deck, I prefer brunch on the patio.
 The morning light in that part of our yard is the most beautiful and sunny and warm.

 Rather than move our regular outdoor table down there, I often use a fold up one I salvaged from my parents’ farm instead.
-You may recognize it from my flea market style tablescape I put together last May.
 It seats more people, plus there’s no need for an umbrella in the morning.